DeppTechie/maven-DDT-shop-poc/README.md

   All the methods that are defined to find and send the required keys to perform action on  web elements, can be re used in test classes   to perform the test.

 3)testclass package:
-  All the test cases are wriiten in test class which read input data from DataProviderClass or Excel to perform the test.
+  All the test cases are written in test class which read input data from DataProviderClass or Excel to perform the test.

 ***************************************************************************************************************************************
 # How to run test